Srinu2568/snake-game-multiplayer/README.md

 * User can create the Room id, and send it to other user or can be joined by an id.
 * After both the users joined, the game starts.
-* The one who bumps first to walls or bumps to their own snake body will lose.
+* First person to collect given target number of apples wins!.
-* Collect as many apples as you can.
+* The one who first bumps to walls or bumps to their own snake body will lose.